whydoidoit/playcanvas-webpack-plugin/readme.md

 1. Build your WebPack output one time.

+2. Go to your account settings and scroll down to API Tokens and generate a new one.

+2. Go to the project overview page and copy the project id from the URL.

-2. Go to the PlayCanvas editor for your project on the web and open your developer tools.
+3. Go to the PlayCanvas editor for your project on the web.

+4. Go to version control and note the branch id of the current/wanted branch.

-3. Drop the build file into the assets window.
+5. Drop the build file into the assets window.

-4. In the javascript console type config.accessToken - use this as your bearer token later

-5. In the javascript console type config.project.id - use this as your project id later

 6. Select the build file you dropped in the assets window of the PlayCanvas editor and note its Asset Id in the properties panel.
-Use this in your WebPack configuration along with the bearer token and the project id.
+Use this in your WebPack configuration along with the API token, branch id and the project id.

 7. In your webpack config add the plugin and configure its options: